 The two have completely different structures.
 As mentioned, ovarian cysts are pockets of tissue or cells filled with fluid.
 Ovarian tumors are solid masses of cells.

 While there is certainly overlap in the most common symptoms, other symptoms of ovarian cysts and cancer can quickly diverge.
-An ovarian cyst that has ruptured or become twisted will cause fever, sharp abdominal pains, nausea, and vomiting.
-Aside from the abdominal pains, none of these symptoms are present with ovarian cancer.
+An ovarian cyst that has ruptured or become twisted will cause fever, sharp abdominal pain, nausea, and vomiting.
+Aside from the abdominal pain, none of these symptoms are present with ovarian cancer.
 Ovarian cancer may lead to constipation, an upset stomach, and sudden weight loss with abdominal swelling, none of which are typical with an ovarian cyst.
 The sudden growth of body and facial hair is also more common with ovarian cysts than tumors.

 Ovarian cysts generally do not require treatment.
 Without intervention or ovarian cancer treatment options, ovarian cysts will usually go away on their own after two to three menstrual cycles.
 In some cases, your doctor may recommend the use of hormonal contraceptives, which may prevent recurring cysts, though they are not known to shrink existing cysts.
 You may require a surgical removal for larger cysts or cysts that have ruptured or twisted.

 Ovarian tumors will not go away on their own.
 They require extensive treatment, which may involve surgery to remove the tumor, chemotherapy, radiation therapy, or hormone therapy, among other forms of treatment.
 For example, rather than conventional treatment, some patients opt to explore holistic treatment for ovarian cancer.
 Your exact treatment will depend on the type of ovarian cancer involved, the cancer’s stage, and your own health and personal needs.

 Telling the Difference Between Ovarian Cyst and Ovarian Cancer